George-Craft/university-projects/README.md

 A Group Project where we combined software and hardware to create a fully functioning burglar alarm system with multiple settings.
 We followed strict Systems engineering principles throughout this project.

-### 2. Rapid Control Prototyping of a Helicopter
+### 2. Rapid Control Prototyping of a Helicopter Model
 **Technologies:** MATLAB,Simulink, NI myDAQ, LabVIEW

-Developed and tested control strategies for a helicopter pitch and elevation model.
-Designed both simulated and real-world closed-loop control systems using MATLAB/Simulink, with system identification and real-time implementation.
+Developed and tested control strategies for a helicopter pitch, elevation and travel model.
+Designed simulated and real-world closed-loop control systems using MATLAB/Simulink, with system identification and real-time implementation.

 ### 3. Machine Learning Regression Project